e64462/bash-scripts/README.md

 1. Build the full parent directory structure of each endpoint
 2. If the endpoint is a directory, then also traverse it recursively

-Calling `backUP -b` then uses this information to create a backup of the full directory tree, preserving all permissions, leading to each endpoint specified in `backup.txt`.
+Calling `backUP -b` will use this information to create a backup of the full directory tree, preserving all permissions, leading to each endpoint specified in `backup.txt`.

 Additional options are supported.
 See Usage information below.